When people think about project metadata, they usually think about files like package.json, Cargo.toml, or go.mod.

 - Commit with a temp file via `git commit -F`, then delete it

-You don’t even need to say “Do this before/after each commit.”
-Just declare that the commit process exists, and the agent will see and understand it must follow the process you’ve outlined.
+You do not even need to say, “Do this before or after each commit.”
+Just declare that the commit process exists, and the agent will understand that it must follow the process you outlined.
 Combining a “script” with a “rule” like this is a powerful way to make your agents more efficient and effective.
-They can also use less tokens to activate the steps because the expectations for the workflow are already encoded into a script.
+They can also use fewer tokens to activate the steps because the expectations for the workflow are already encoded into a script.
 Now the agent has to think less because the instructions are already decided.

 scripts/